 Once authorized, the bundles should commence to download, but be aware that this will take some time.
 You should eventually begin to see the Bundles screen populate with items similar to those shown below.
 The download service is setup to check for downloads every 5 minutes.

-I have highlighted the ones that we are interested in red, namely vRSLM, vROps and vRA.
+I have highlighted the ones that we are interested in red, namely vRLCM, vROps and vRA.
 Again, refer back to the BOM shown earlier to ensure that you pick up the correct versions as there may be multiple versions available.

 Click on Download to start the download process.
-I am only going to download vRSLM and vROps initially.
+I am only going to download vRLCM and vROps initially.
 We will leave vRA for another day.
 Note that downloads are done sequentially, but the queued downloads will start automatically once the preceding download completes.

 vRealize Suite Lifecycle Manager deployment